iamkdraj/iamkdraj.github.io/content/Literature/Literary Periods/The Victorian Period (c. 1837 – 1901).md

     *   **Charles Darwin's *On the Origin of Species*** (1859): This book introduced the theory of evolution by natural selection, dealing a seismic shock to traditional religious beliefs.
 It challenged the biblical account of creation and seemed to suggest that humanity was not God's special creation but merely an animal shaped by blind, natural forces.
     *   **Influence**: This conflict created a deep spiritual and intellectual anxiety, a major theme in the works of poets like **Tennyson** and **Matthew Arnold**.
 *   **Intellectual Movements**:
-    *   **Utilitarianism**: A philosophy championed by Jeremy Bentham, which argued that the best action is the one that produces "the greatest good for the greatest number."
+    *   **[[Utilitarianism]]**: A philosophy championed by Jeremy Bentham, which argued that the best action is the one that produces "the greatest good for the greatest number."
 It was satirized by writers like **Charles Dickens** as cold and mechanical.
     *   **The Oxford Movement**: A religious movement within the Church of England, led by figures like **John Henry Newman**, that sought to bring back older, more ritualistic traditions.

 ---

 ### Key Characteristics of Victorian Literature

-*   **Realism**: The **novel** became the dominant literary form, and its primary mode was realism.
+*   **[[Realism]]**: The **novel** became the dominant literary form, and its primary mode was [[realism]].
 Victorian novelists sought to create a detailed, realistic, and panoramic portrait of their society.
-*   **Moral Purpose and Didacticism**: Victorians believed that literature should be a tool for social improvement.
+*   **Moral Purpose and [[Didacticism]]**: Victorians believed that literature should be a tool for social improvement.
 It was meant to be morally uplifting and to expose social ills.
-*   **The Victorian Compromise**: This refers to the duality of the age.
+*   **The [[Victorian Compromise]]**: This refers to the duality of the age.
 On the surface, society valued public morality, duty, and propriety.
 However, the literature often exposes the hypocrisy and dark realities that lay beneath this respectable surface.
 *   **Idealism vs. Doubt**: The literature is marked by a deep conflict between a belief in progress and a profound sense of anxiety, doubt, and nostalgia for a simpler past.

 ---